openglbook/openglbook.com/_includes/chapter-2-content.md

 the graphics hardware.
 OpenGL expresses a shader program through a C-like programming language called the OpenGL Shading Language, or GLSL.
-In the code above, we've already created two GLSL programs, one for per-vertex processing, and one for pre-fragment processing.
+In the code above, we've already created two GLSL programs, one for per-vertex processing, and one for per-fragment processing.

 A vertex shader operates on a per-vertex basis, modifying the vertex's attributes passed in.
 A fragment shader operates on a per-fragment, modifying